dbt-labs/docs.getdbt.com/website/docs/reference/commands/compile.md

 The command accesses the data platform to cache-related metadata, and to run introspective queries.
 Use the flags:
 - `--no-populate-cache` to disable the initial cache population.
 If metadata is needed, it will be a cache miss, requiring dbt to run the metadata query.
 This is a `dbt` flag.
 - `--no-introspect` to disable [introspective queries](/faqs/warehouse/db-connection-dbt-compile#introspective-queries). dbt will raise an error if a model's definition requires running one.
-This is a `dbt compile` flag.
+This is a `dbt compile` flag, which means you need to add `dbt compile` as a prefix: `dbt compile --no-introspect`.

 ### FAQs